 Azariah Howard serves as the Middle School Director for Aces in Motion.
 Azariah graduated from the University of Florida in August 2021 with a Bachelor of Arts in Geography and African American Studies and a minor in Innovation.
 She is from Immokalee, FL where she first started her passion of working with students and serving the youth in her community.
 Azariah has always loved motivating others to be the best they can be and creating the future leaders of tomorrow.

-Nasseeka S. Denis serves as the Youth and Family Director for Aces In Motion.
+Nasseeka S. Denis serves as the High School Director for Aces In Motion.
 Nasseeka has a Bachelor’s of Arts in Anthropology and a Bachelor’s of Arts in African American Studies.
 She has a Master's in Family, Youth, and Community Sciences with a focus on Family and Youth.

 Kajen Monroe, a first generation scholar and recent graduate of Florida Agricultural and Mechanical University, is one of the first Aces in Motion participants.
 Starting in 2011, Kajen attended Howard Bishop Middle School where she first became involved in Tennis.
 After being recruited for the program, she began volunteering and eventually trained as a Coach throughout her remaining years before graduating high school.
 In 2017, Kajen graduated Buchholz High School with honors and went on to further her education at Florida A&M University.
 In only three years, Kajen graduated FAMU with a Bachelor of Science in Health Sciences in May 2020.